MicrosoftDocs/learn/learn-pr/azure/msgraph-extensions/includes/6-schema-extensions.md

 ## Schema extension definitions

-Before you can use schema extension, you must define it.
+Before you can use a schema extension, you must define it.
 The following are the core components of a schema extension definition.

 ### Extension ID